Adameladeb/Advanced-calculator/README.md

     Install the required dependencies using pip:
     pip install -r requirements.txt

+Note that you'll need to replace "INSERT_YOUR_SUBSCRIPTION_KEY_HERE" with your own Microsoft Math Solver subscription key.

 📚 Usage

-To run the program, simply run the calculator.py script:
+To run the program, simply run the calculator.py script: python calculator.py

-python calculator.py

 This will launch the calculator and display a menu of available operations.